-Figure 4-2.
-Mean Bias (ppb) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2012 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.
+Figure 4-3.
+Mean Bias (ppb) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2013 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.

 Figure 4-4.
-Mean Error (ppb) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2012 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.
+Mean Error (ppb) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2013 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.

-Figure 4-3.
-Normalized Mean Bias (%) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2012 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.

 Figure 4-5.
+Normalized Mean Bias (%) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2013 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.

-Normalized Mean Error (%) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2012 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.
+Figure 4-6.
+Normalized Mean Error (%) of 8-hour daily maximum ozone greater than 60 ppb over the period May-September 2013 at AQS and CASTNet monitoring sites in the continental U.S. modeling domain.

-Evaluation for Annual PM{2.5} components: The PM evaluation focuses on PM{2.5} components including sulfate (SO4), nitrate (NO3), total nitrate (TNO3 = NO3 + HNO3), ammonium (NH4), elemental carbon (EC), and organic carbon (OC).
-The bias and error performance statistics were calculated on an annual basis for each subregion (Table 4-5).
-PM{2.5} measurements for 2012 were obtained from the following networks for model evaluation: Chemical Speciation Network (CSN, 24 hour average), Interagency Monitoring of Protected Visual Environments (IMPROVE, 24 hour average, and Clean Air Status and Trends Network (CASTNet, weekly average).
-For PM{2.5} species that are measured by more than one network, we calculated separate sets of statistics for each network by subregion.
-For brevity, Table 4-5 provides annual model performance statistics for the PM{2.5} component species for the five sub-regions in the 12 km continental U.S. domain defined above (Northeast, Midwest, Southeast, Central, and West).
-In addition to the tabular summaries of bias and error statistics, annual spatial maps which show the mean bias, mean error, normalized mean bias and normalized mean error by site for each PM{2.5} species are provided in Figures 4-6 through 4-29.
+Evaluation for Annual PM2.5 components: The PM evaluation focuses on PM2.5 components including sulfate (SO4), nitrate (NO3), total nitrate (TNO3 = NO3 + HNO3), ammonium (NH4), elemental carbon (EC), and organic carbon (OC).
+The bias and error performance statistics were calculated on an annual basis for each of the nine NOAA climate subregions defined above (provided in Table 4-5).
+PM2.5 measurements for 2013 were obtained from the following networks for model evaluation: Chemical Speciation Network (CSN, 24 hour average), Interagency Monitoring of Protected Visual Environments (IMPROVE, 24 hour average, and Clean Air Status and Trends Network (CASTNet, weekly average).
+For PM2.5 species that are measured by more than one network, we calculated separate sets of statistics for each network by subregion.
+In addition to the tabular summaries of bias and error statistics, annual spatial maps which show the mean bias, mean error, normalized mean bias and normalized mean error by site for each PM2.5 species are provided in Figures 4-7 through 4-30.

-As indicated by the statistics in Table 4-5, annual average sulfate is consistently under predicted at CSN, IMPROVE, and CASTNet monitoring sites across the modeling domain, with MB values ranging from $0.0 \text{ to } -0.6 \,\mu\text{gm}^{-3}$ and NMB values ranging from near negligible to -30.3 percent.
-Sulfate performance shows moderate error, ranging from 24 to 51.4 percent.
-Figures 4-6 through 4-9, suggest spatial patterns vary by region.
-The model bias for most of the Northeast, Southeast, Central and Southwest states are within ± 30 percent.
+As indicated by the statistics in Table 4-5, annual average sulfate is consistently under predicted at CSN, IMPROVE, and CASTNet monitoring sites across the 12 km modeling domain (with MB values ranging from 0.0 to -0.5 μgm-3 and NMB values ranging from near negligible to -34 percent) except at CSN sites in the Southeast, South and Northwest as well as IMPROVE and CASTNet sites in the Northwest (over predicted NMB ranges between 2 to 25 percent).
+Sulfate performance shows moderate error, ranging from 24 to 56 percent.
+Figures 4-7 through 4-10, suggest spatial patterns vary by region.
+The model bias for most of the Northeast, Southeast, Central and Southwest states are within ±30 percent.
 The model bias appears to be slightly greater in the Northwest with over predictions up to 80 percent at individual monitors.
 Model error also shows a spatial trend by region, where much of the Eastern states are 20 to 40 percent, the Western and Central U.S. states are 30 to 80 percent.